amymutheu24/my_portfolio/README.md

 ## 📂 Project Structure

-This website includes the following HTML pages:
+✨This website includes the following HTML pages:

-index.html – The landing page with a short introduction and contact info home.html – A more detailed bio, including my education, goals, and interests contacts.html – All the ways to get in touch with me, including email, phone, and QR codes contacts.html-for contact details about.html-get to know Amy a little bit.
+✨index.html – The landing page with a short introduction and contact info

+✨home.html – A more detailed bio, including my education, goals, and interests

+✨contacts.html – All the ways to get in touch with me, including email, phone, and QR codes

+✨about.html-get to know Amy a little bit.

 ## 📬 Contact
 Email: amymutheu05@gmail.com